AnthonyRSpyker/Random_password_generator/README.md

 ![Image of random password generator site](web-siteimage.png)

 Working with the site:
   The site is interactive.
-It begins by opening with a series of prompts.
-First prompt asks if the user how many characters they would like in there password.
+The interactive button in the middle of the page labeled generate password can be clicked.
+Once it is clicked it prompts the user and     asks for the amount of characters they would like.
+After the prompt there are a series of confirmations as to what kinds of character the user wants.
-  After that the user is to confirm whether or not they would like lowercase english letters, uppercase english letters, numbers or select special symbols.
-Once     the user varifies the parameters they are interested in, the site will generate a random password with in the confines of the chosen parameters and return in the   box in the middle of the screen.
+  The can confirm whether or not they would like lowercase english letters, uppercase english letters, numbers or select special symbols.
+Once the user varifies the parameters they are interested in, the site will generate a random password with in the confines of the chosen parameters and return the password in the box in the middle of the screen.

 Contents of root menu:
   - readme file